augoor-installation/augoor-installation/docs/versions/2.0.0/installation/guides/helm_chart/aws/infrastructure_overview.md

 ::: tip Check that you've completed the following steps:
-- Created an EKS Cluster with the correct specification, allowed incoming traffic to port `8080` and allowed outgoing traffic to the internet to download docker images (alternativelly allowed traffic to your internal artefact repository).
+- Created an EKS Cluster with the correct specification, allowed incoming traffic to ports `4000`, `8080` and `8092`  and allowed outgoing traffic to the internet to download docker images (alternativelly allowed traffic to your internal artefact repository).
 - Configured a subdomain and created a SSL certificate for it
 - Configured an AWS Load Balancer Controller to route traffic to port `8080` in the nodes and assigned the SSL certificate
 :::